 According to Cape Hatteras National Seashore, it is likely that the ponies first came to the island in the 1500 or 1600s aboard the ships of European (Spanish or English) explorers.

-- The ponies descended from the survivors of a circus boat wreck off the coast in 1861
+- The ponies descended from ponies or horses that survived a circus boat wreck off the coast in 1861.

 - The ponies are descendants of Sir Richard Grenville’s (the English explorer who led Sir Walter Raleigh’s expedition to the New World) horses, which he brought with him on his ship the Tyger in 1585, but had to be removed from the ship to lighten its load when it needed repairs.